att-innovate/onap-ns-operator-portal/README.md

 ### 08/25/2018

-Should go in the file at `src/Dashboard/Monitor/index.js`.
+Your code should go in the file at `src/Dashboard/Monitor/index.js`.
 I have marked the function you need to implement with a comment that has your name in it.

 As I recall you wished to poll an endpoint, so the function you implement will be called every 5 seconds by the live graphs (we can change the interval).
 Right now, I just return some dummy rand values.